gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

     - Skip: Examiner shows the participant plate 5.
 Recognized as a curve line.
     - Plate 6: In tracing the winding line between the upper left mark x and lower right mark x, the normal traces the red curve, but the abnormal usually trace the blue.
     - Plate 7: In tracing the winding line between the upper left mark x and lower right mark x, the normal traces the upper green curve, but the abnormal usually trace the lower red curve.
     - Plate 8: In tracing the winding line between the upper left mark x, the normal can trace upper and lower curve and come back to the starting mark.
-In case of the abnormal, some can trace either
+In case of abnormal color vision, some can trace either contour.

-- You could provide some feedback to them, say
+When the participant is finished, say:

->" You have done excellent job."
+>"Great.
+Thank you."

 ##### Report results